Grasia/teem/cordova/README.md

 Being `external-ip` with the ip of your internet device (eth0, wlan0, etc..)

+### Update Teem served cordova files:

+-  copy the new or updated files from platform/android/assets/www/plugins/ to ../src/vendor/cordova/
+-  add them and commit them with git.

 ### Releasing and signing the apk

 You need to get the keystore from your organization private repo or generate your own.